Acupuncture and Asian Medicine

 Follow up Session

-These sessions include acupuncture, massage, and other therapies if suggested.
+These sessions include acupuncture, massage, and other therapies if suggested or requested.

-Herbal medicine consultation can be added to any service for $20.00 plus the cost of herbs.
-Refill of prescriptions is just the cost of herbs unless refilled outside of a normal appointment time (a $5.00 refill charge is added).
-Please let Jessica know prior to treatment if you would like to include herbal medicine.
+Cupping massage with fire cups, pump cups, and silicone hand cups can be added to both acupuncture or massage.
+Herbal medicine consultation can be added to any service for $10.00 plus the cost of herbs.
+Refill of prescriptions is just the cost of herbs.
+Please let Jessica know prior to treatment or at the beginning of a treatment if you would like to include cupping or herbal medicine assessments.

 Acupuncture can be used as a stand alone treatment and can also be combined with other treatments such as massage, cupping (also known as myofascial decompression), gua sha or scraping (also known as Graston method), heat therapies, and herbal medicine.